metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.2
+## Feature & Enhancements in Version 22.3

-- Update return value for the DeleteUnprotectWorksheet API on Aspose.Cells Cloud.
-- Update return value for the PutProtectWorksheet API on Aspose.Cells Cloud.
-- Update return value for the PostSetCellHtmlString API on Aspose.Cells Cloud.
-- Update return value for the PostUpdateWorksheetProperty API on Aspose.Cells Cloud.
+- Add new API about adding digital signature for cloud file.

 ## Read & Write Spreadsheet Formats